DomFio/csc299-project/conversations/01-pre-assignment.md

 Verify It's There
 After pushing, check your GitHub repo in the browser to confirm the conversation file is visible.

-Would you like me to help format this specific conversation in a clean markdown structure that's ready to past
+Would you like me to help format this specific conversation in a clean markdown structure that's ready to paste into a file?